Crown (heraldry): Commonwealth usage

 In formal English, the word crown is reserved for the crown of a monarch and the Queen consort, whereas the word coronet is used for all other crowns used by members of the British royal family and peers of the realm.

 In the British peerage, the design of a coronet shows the rank of its owner, as in German, French and various other heraldic traditions.
 The coronet of a duke has eight strawberry leaves, that of a marquess has four strawberry leaves and four silver balls (known as "pearls", but not actually pearls), that of an earl has eight strawberry leaves and eight "pearls" raised on stalks, that of a viscount has sixteen "pearls", and that of a peerage baron or (in Scotland) lord of parliament has six "pearls".
 Between the 1930s and 2004, feudal barons in the baronage of Scotland were granted a chapeau or cap of maintenance as a rank insignia.
 This is placed between the shield and helmet in the same manner as a peer's coronet.
 Since a person entitled to heraldic headgear customarily displays it above the shield and below the helm and crest, this can provide a useful clue as to the owner of a given coat of arms.

 Members of the British royal family have coronets on their coats of arms, and they may wear physical versions at coronations.
 They are according to regulations made by King Charles II in 1661, shortly after his return from exile in France (getting a taste for its lavish court style; Louis XIV started monumental work at Versailles that year) and Restoration, and they vary depending upon the holder's relationship to the monarch.
 Occasionally, additional royal warrants vary the designs for individuals.

 In Canadian heraldry, special coronets are used to designate descent from United Empire Loyalists.
 A military coronet signifies ancestors who served in Loyalist regiments during the American Revolution, while a civil coronet is used by all others.
 The loyalist coronets are used only in heraldry, never worn.
+A new royal crown, derived from the shape of the Tudor crown but with distinctly Canadian elements, was unveiled at a ceremony in Ottawa to mark the Coronation of Charles III.

 Continental usages

-Precisely because there are many traditions and more variation within some of these, there are a plethora of continental coronet types.
+Precisely because there are many traditions and more variation within some of these, there is a plethora of continental coronet types.
 Indeed, there are also some coronets for positions that do not exist, or do not entitle use of a coronet, in the Commonwealth tradition.

 Such a case in French heraldry of the Ancien Régime, where coronets of rank did not come into use before the 16th century, is the vidame, whose coronet (illustrated) is a metal circle mounted with three visible crosses.
 (No physical headgear of this type is known.)

 Helmets are often substitutes for coronets, and some coronets are worn only on a helmet.